massixone/smartbackup/README.md

 **-c NAME**		Configuration name.
 The tool is executed with configuration file named 'NAME', so that a configuration file with name **smartbackup_NAME.conf** must exist in the application root directory.
 No defaut value for ```NAME``` so that the standard configuratio file **smartbackup.conf** is loaded by default.

 **-i**					Interactive (default).
-The tool will show all log information while running.
-(Does not affect log file, which is created and populated anyway)
+The tool will show all runtime log information.
+This does not affect log file, which is created and populated anyway.

 **-q**					Quiet.
 Log information are not shown on the screen (Does not affect log file, which is created and populated anyway)

 ### Multiple configuration file

 Since the tool is intended to run in a system where there can be a number of databases of different nature (please see 'Features' above), sysadmin can create different configuration files in the app root directory, for any of the database to put under the control of SmartBackup.
-All those files cane be named **smartbackup_NAME.conf**, where `NAME` is a string identifying different specific configuration name to read for different instances of the tool..
+All those files cane be named **smartbackup_NAME.conf**, where `NAME` is a string identifying different specific configuration name to read for different instances of the tool.

-If no configuration name is specified in the command line the default one (i.e. **smartbackup.conf**)is read and applied.
+If no configuration name is specified in the command line the default one (i.e. **smartbackup.conf**) is read and applied.